jeangv/HS3_HSPI_JW_VoiceEnabledDevices/README.md

 This should work on HS3 and HS4 as well as Windows and Linux

-Please let me know if you have any problems or questions as well as any feature requests by posting here: https://forums.homeseer.com/forum/developer-support/scripts-plug-ins-development-and-libraries/script-plug-in-library/1457331-free-plugin-hs3-hs4-view-manage-homeseer-devices-voice-command-enabled-setting
+Please let me know if you have any problems or questions as well as any feature requests here on GitHub.

+There is also a HomeSeer forum post about this plugin here: https://forums.homeseer.com/forum/developer-support/scripts-plug-ins-development-and-libraries/script-plug-in-library/1457331-free-plugin-hs3-hs4-view-manage-homeseer-devices-voice-command-enabled-setting